 Day 3 (the Upper World)

-Day 3 will focus on the Golden Horns at Gallehus.
-Here, The Runes of Rold Forest will be used: the Freyja´s Healing Cosmology and, Freyja´s Oracle.
+Day 3 will focus on the spirits of nature and divinities.
+Here, The Runes of Rold Forest will be used: Freyja´s Healing Cosmology and Freyja´s Oracle.
 Freyja´s oracle will be combined with The Spirit of Nature Oracle.
 This is about the above-mentioned Ogam tree alphabet, which therefore also is related to the runes.
 That the Ogam tree alphabet can be related to a Goddess (Freyja) is not based on a coincidential choice.
 In his book, The White Goddess, Robert Graves precisely describes the Ogam alphabet in combination with goddess worship.
 The Spirit of Nature Oracle depicts the Ogam alphabet by using wonderful images of trees, or rather Ents, since each tree-image reveals a face looking out at you.
 I simply combine the whole Rune line (the Uthark) to the trees in the Ogam tree alphabet.
 Together this form The Runes of Rold Forest: rune signs and Ogam images.

 Freyja´s Oracle will be based on the Draw of the Norns.
 This will be combined with The Three Worlds Spread in the Spirit of Nature Oracle.
 The tree spirits will function as empowerers of the teachings of the norns.
 This will furthermore be combined with three draws from The Celtic Shaman´s Pack (if you are a returner, more complex spreads can be used).